 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Town of Round Hill, Virginia's, basic financial statements.
-The supplementary general fund schedules and other supplementary schedule are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The supplementary schedules are presented for purposes of additional analysis and are not a required part of the basic financial statements.

 The supplementary information is the responsibility of management and was derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary general fund schedules and other supplementary schedule are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the supplementary schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-November 16, 2016 Leesburg, Virginia
+December XX, 2018 Leesburg, Virginia